How many renters are there in Tower Hamlets?

 What is Tower Hamlets council doing to improve private renting in the borough?

 As well as the Private Renters’ Charter, the council organizes regular meetings of Tower Hamlets Private Rental Sector Forum.
 Here, renters’ representatives meet with officers of the Council to work on improving life for Tower Hamlets renters.
 Renters’ Rights London serves on the Forum.
-If you live in Tower Hamlets and would like us to raise a particular issue at Tower Hamlets PRS Forum, .
+If you live in Tower Hamlets and would like us to raise a particular issue at Tower Hamlets PRS Forum, please get in touch.

 Councils have the power to prosecute landlords who break the law.
 Councils also have powers to issue civil penalties against landlords and letting agents who don’t comply with their obligations.